-The NSW Government has recently announced the Sydney Metro City and Southwest project which will extend the rapid transit rail network from the Sydney Metro Northwest at Chatswood, under Sydney Harbour, into the CBD, and west to Bankstown.
-The first part of this extension has gained planning approval and construction of the tunnel between Chatswood and Sydenham stations has commenced.
-The remainder (Sydenham to Bankstown) was approved by DP&E on 12 December 2018.
+The NSW Government has also announced the Sydney Metro City and Southwest project which will extend the rapid transit rail network from the Sydney Metro Northwest at Chatswood, under Sydney Harbour, into the CBD, and west to Bankstown.
 The Sydney Metro Authority has also secured a transport corridor into Marsden Park to allow for continued growth in the northwest sector into the future.